 Substitute service is allowed on the first attempt at private mailbox facilities.
 Private mailbox facilities include UPS and Fed-Ex facilities, as well as smaller privately owned businesses.
 Process servers must verify the subject is a box-holder at the location.

-Service at United States Postal Service locations is still strictly disallowed.
+Service at United States Postal Service locations is strictly disallowed.
 Under no circumstances does a USPS qualify as a private mailbox facility.